 Will mixed feeding affect my breastmilk supply?

-The more your baby feeds, the more breastmilk you produce – this means that skipping breastfeeds and using formula instead may reduce your milk supply.
-If you are planning to mix feed it’s a good idea to talk to a health professional, such as a child and family nurse or lactation consultant about ways to keep up your milk supply.
+The more your baby feeds, the more breast milk you produce – this means that skipping breastfeeds and using formula instead may reduce your milk supply.
+If you are planning to mix feed it’s a good idea to talk to a healthcare professional, such as a child and family nurse or lactation consultant about ways to keep up your milk supply.

-Breastfeed babies aren’t used to using bottles as the sucking action is different for bottle compared to the breast so it may take some time for them to get used to this.
-Therefore if you are going back to work so it may be best to start a few weeks in advance.
+Breastfed babies aren’t used to using bottles as the sucking action is different for bottles compared to the breast so it may take some time for them to get used to this.
+Therefore if you are going back to work, it may be best to start a few weeks in advance.
 You may want to start by offering a bottle of expressed milk to help your baby to get used to sucking from a bottle.